 Responsibility for all Middlesex County College parking violations issued to a vehicle are assumed by vehicle registrant, regardless of the driver or owner.

-Violations issued to a vehicle, which is not registered with the Traffic Service Department, are the responsibility of the vehicle owner registered with the state’s Motor Vehicle Commission.
+Violations issued to a vehicle, which is not registered with the Traffic Office, are the responsibility of the vehicle owner registered with the state’s Motor Vehicle Commission.
 Penalties may be passed onto the student associated with the vehicle if the ticket(s) are not paid promptly.

 State registration laws must be abided by while parked on college property.
 Vehicles without valid state license plates or inspection stickers will be towed by the college police.